PixelStudiosDev/pixelstudiosdev.github.io/docs/epicachievements/commands-and-permissions.md

 - `/achievements unlock <player> <achievement>` <br/>
   Unlock an achievement for a player.

-- `/achievements reset <player> <achievement>` <br/>
+- `/achievements reset <player> [achievement/category/rewards] [id]` <br/>
   Reset the progress of an achievement for a player.

 - `/achievements reload` <br/>
-- Reload the plugin.
+  Reload the plugin.

 ## Other Permissions

 - `achievements.admin` <br/>
-  Permission to use admin commands.
+  Permission required to use admin commands.

 - `achievements.track` <br/>
-  Permission to track achievements.
+  Permission required to track achievements.